SupreetiKumari/COP290-MazeGame/README.md

 7. server.hpp- This the file which is present in server folder and is used by the person who is the server.
 It contains sendreceive function which is the main function for sending and receiving data.
 8. client.hpp- This the file which is present in client folder and is used by the person who is the client.
 It contains sendreceive function which is the main function for sending and receiving data.
 9. cop.cpp - This is the main file which contains the entire implementation and code.
+10. Makefile- this is the make file and is separate for the two folders- server and client.